awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment-aispl.md

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

 1. In the page footer, look at the copyright notice\.
-If the copyright is for Amazon Web Services, Inc\., then your account is with AWS\.
+If the copyright is for Amazon Web Services, then your account is with AWS\.
 If the copyright is for Amazon Internet Services Private Ltd\., then your account is with AISPL\.

 ## Signing up for AISPL<a name="aisplsignup"></a>